-

 All attempted coursework must be listed on the SSAR, including repeated coursework or coursework that receives pass/fail grades.

 The SSAR website uses a database of "official" high school names from College Board which may vary slightly from the everyday name of your school.
 When you are searching for your school, try to use variants of the official school name.
 For example, if you attend T.C.
-Central High School, search "Central High school" in the box.
+Central High School, search "Central High School" in the box.
 Make sure you select the correct state.
-If you still can't find your high school, you should contact the Office of Admissions at (904) 620-5555 or
+If you still can't find your high school, you should contact the Office of Admissions at (904) 620-1111 or contact us.

 Yes.
 We want your SSAR to be as accurate as possible so, if you have corrections or your schedule changes, we encourage you to update your SSAR.
 To make changes, log in to the SSAR website with the email address and password used to create your original SSAR.